-Certainly the larger procedures can be predicted and planned well in advance; however, the smaller grafts done at the time of implant placement cannot always be predicted, and must be available to the surgeon in order to give your implant the best chance of success.
+Certainly, the larger procedures can be predicted and planned well in advance; however, the smaller grafts done at the time of implant placement cannot always be predicted and must be available to the surgeon to give your implant the best chance of success.
 It is vitally important that you and your dentist agree on this point before the start of the surgery.

-Bone graft material comes from four general sources; your own available bone, freeze dried human bone from a tissue bank, processed bone elements from animals, and, finally, a mineral bone substitute.
+Bone graft material comes from four general sources; your available bone, a freeze-dried human bone from a tissue bank, processed bone elements from animals, and, finally, a mineral bone substitute.

-The most effective graft material is your own natural bone, then freeze dried human bone, followed by processed animal bone, and lastly, mineral bone substitute.
+The most effective graft material is your natural bone, then freeze-dried human bone, followed by processed animal bone, and lastly, mineral bone substitute.

 The safest, and most desirable source of bone grafting material comes from your own body.
 The act of drilling the jawbone for placing the implant naturally produces bone shavings.
 These shavings can be cleanly collected and used as grafting materials.
 In the cases of larger grafts, surgical procedures have been developed to harvest additional bone from other places in your body.
 Also completely sterile, although the least effective, are mineral bone substitutes.
 You will be interested to know that the most popular mineral graft materials do not remain in the body, but are naturally absorbed by the body and replaced by healthy bone.

 Consider receiving human donor bone or animal bone elements to be the same as receiving blood from the blood bank, with a similar level of risk.
-The processing techniques used to prepare the freeze dried bone and the animal bone elements results in graft materials which have proven to be extremely safe.
-Also, only materials from a reputable, well managed national tissue bank are used.
+The processing techniques used to prepare the freeze-dried bone and the animal bone elements result in graft materials which have proven to be extremely safe.
+Also, only materials from a reputable, well-managed national tissue bank are used.
 There is, theoretically, an extremely small chance that infectious disease could be transmitted through either of these materials.